Atai-D/database_labs/README.md

 # 🐘 Database Course Labs (PostgreSQL/SQL)

-This repository contains practical lab exercises completed for a Database course.
+This repository contains practical lab exercises and certificate of compeletion Karpov SQL course completed for a Database course.
 The labs focus on hands-on application of **SQL** concepts using the **PostgreSQL** relational database system.

 ---